Paulsky/filter-order-history/README.txt

 After installation and configuration, customers will see enhanced functionality on the **My Account > Orders** page:

-1. **Filtering Interface**: A filtering form appears above the orders table
+1. **Filtering interface**: A filtering form appears above the orders table
-2. **Dropdown Filters**: Easy selection for categorical fields like status and payment method
+2. **Dropdown filters**: Easy selection for categorical fields like status and payment method
-3. **Date Range Filters**: Date pickers for filtering by order dates
+3. **Date range filters**: Date pickers for filtering by order dates
-4. **Active Filters**: Clear display of applied filters with removal options
+4. **Active filters**: Clear display of applied filters with removal options
-5. **Custom Columns**: Additional order information columns as configured by admin
+5. **Custom columns**: Additional order information columns as configured by admin

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wdevs-filter-order-history` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/filter-order-history-for-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the WooCommerce > Settings > Filter Order History screen to configure the plugin.